0joseDark/test-with-pygame/v0-4/README.md

 # test-with-pygame
- rotate the camera in a 2D scene, with arrow keys
+ move the camera with arrow keys and the mouse

  # pip install pygame